Edgar-Noita/CXBI/README.md

 It describes the movement of the pencil-beam over a 64x64 grid.
 ### steles
 This folder contains the stls files implemented in the simulations, including the human shape and the firearm.
 The Human shape stl was found in https://www.cgtrader.com/items/655802/download-page.
 The firearm was found in https://cults3d.com/en/3d-model/tool/the-phantom-s-guns-holsters.
+### my_code_trans.mat
+It generates a coded aperture with given dimensions and transmittance
 ### synthetic_data.m
 It generates the CXBI data synthetically, using a random mask generated with matlab